haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 **[PDB-tools][link-pdbtools]**: A useful collection of Python scripts for the manipulation (renumbering, changing chain and segIDs...) of PDB files is freely available from our GitHub repository. `pdb-tools` is automatically installed with HADDOCK3.
-If you have activated the HADDOCK3 Python enviroment you have access to the pdb-tools package.
+If you have activated the HADDOCK3 Python environment you have access to the pdb-tools package.

-**[PyMol][link-pymol]**: We will make use of PyMol for visualisation.
+**[PyMol][link-pymol]**: We will make use of PyMol for visualization.
 If not already installed on your system, download and install PyMol.